Private Data Legislation

 Regulatory compliance is an increasingly important concern for businesses across the world, especially those who deal with the private data of European citizens no matter where they are headquartered or operational.
 The GDPR, which “goes live” on 25th May 2018, will enshrine this compliance in a uniform manner.
-Meanwhile the amount of data collected, processed and stored by businesses has increased exponentially over the past decade, legal requirements regarding how this data should be treated have also increased.
+Meanwhile the amount of private data collected, processed and stored by businesses has increased exponentially over the past decade, legal requirements regarding how this data should be treated have also increased.

 This means that businesses are now required to store more data than ever and for longer time periods.
 This presents a number of issues from storage capacity to simply ensuring that all relevant data is collected and retained.